 Outside weatherable window films technology

 Exterior window film is applied on the outside glass; this surface is known as surface 1.
-The main innovation of exterior window film is the hard-coat that’s designed to withstand the elements.
-The primary way that exterior window film works are in its ability to reflect inferred light (heat) before ever reaching the glass surface.
+The main innovation of exterior window film is the hard coat that’s designed to withstand the elements.
+The primary way that exterior window film works is to reflect inferred light (heat) before ever reaching the glass surface.

 Exterior window films are available in several variations.
 To meet customer expectations, the film can be optically transparent or reflective.
-It’s possible to apply the film selectively; this comes in handy when you are trying to keep the current esthetics of a building or home as well as improve glass performance.
+It’s possible to apply the film selectively; this comes in handy when trying to keep the current esthetics of a building or home and improve glass performance.